 Cannabis Law Society's objective is reducing the stigma associated with cannabis by learning the laws and regulations on cannabis cultivation and use.
 Members have the opportunity to tour a cultivation farm, meet individuals involved in cultivation, and learn of their experiences with the law.
 Members also meet and interact with attorneys who have firsthand experience in the business and legal aspects of the cannabis industry.
-Membership is not time consuming and dues are only $5 per year for McGeorge students.
-Any questions about the club may be emailed to Alexandra, President of the Cannabis Law Society.
+Any questions about the club may be emailed to Alexander, President of the Cannabis Law Society.

 CLSS exists to promote fellowship, community, and encouragement among Christian and non-Christian students, faculty, and staff on the University of Pacific, McGeorge School of Law Campus.
 Our goal is to show Christ’s love to the McGeorge community in its entirety and to honor and glorify His kingdom.